guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/getting-started.md

 The first step it to download the plugin from the Github repository : [latest release][github-latest-release]. \
 Download the source code.
-The download of an archive named `Scholar-Scraper-Wordpress-Plugin-X.Y.Z.zip` should start.
+The download of an archive named `Scholar-Scraper-WordPress-Plugin-X.Y.Z.zip` should start.

 <br/>

-## Install the Wordpress plugin
+## Install the WordPress plugin

-Now that you have downloaded the plugin, you can install it on your Wordpress website. \
+Now that you have downloaded the plugin, you can install it on your WordPress website. \
 There are two ways to install the plugin :

 <details open>
 <summary>

-### Option 1 : Wordpress Plugin Manager
+### Option 1 : WordPress Plugin Manager

 </summary>

-The easiest way to install the plugin is to use the Wordpress Plugin Manager. \
+The easiest way to install the plugin is to use the WordPress Plugin Manager. \
-Go to the `Plugins` page in your Wordpress admin panel and click on the `Add New` button. \
+Go to the `Plugins` page in your WordPress admin panel and click on the `Add New` button. \
-Now click on the `Upload Plugin` button and select the `Scholar-Scraper-Wordpress-Plugin-X.Y.Z.zip` file you downloaded earlier. \
+Now click on the `Upload Plugin` button and select the `Scholar-Scraper-WordPress-Plugin-X.Y.Z.zip` file you downloaded earlier. \
 Click on the `Install Now` button and then on the `Activate Plugin` button.